-Comparing the annual household income needed to afford the median home price in the county to the actual median household incomes for the same time periods provides insight as to whether the median home price is affordable to the median household.
-Table 3.3 shows that a disparity exists between median incomes and median home prices in Flathead County.
+Comparing the annual household income needed to afford the median home price in the county to the actual median household income for the same time period, provides insight as to whether the median home price is affordable to the median household.
+Figure 3.4 shows that a disparity exists between median income and median home prices in Flathead County.